-Exposure mode: Select an exposure mode to reduce rapidly changing irregular effects in the image, for example flicker produced by different types of light sources.
+Illumination angle: Use the slider to manually set the illumination angle, for example, if the angle needs to be different from the camera's angle of view.
+If the camera has a wide angle of view, you can set the illumination angle to a narrower angle, which equals a greater tele position.
+This will result in dark corners in the image.
+IR wavelength : Select the desired wavelength for the IR light.
+White light i Allow illumination : Turn on to let the camera use white light in night mode.
+Synchronize illumination : Turn on to automatically synchronize the white light with the surrounding light.
+Exposure Select an exposure mode to reduce rapidly changing irregular effects in the image, for example, flicker produced by different types light sources.
 We recommend you to use the automatic exposure mode, or the same frequency as your power network.

-- Automatic: The camera adjusts the aperture, gain and shutter automatically. - Automatic aperture $\bigcup{i=1}^{n}$ : The camera adjusts the aperture and gain automatically.
-The shutter is fixed. - Automatic shutter $\mathbf{U}$ : The camera adjusts the shutter and gain automatically.
-The aperture is fixed. - Hold current: Locks the current exposure settings. - Flicker-free U: The camera adjusts the aperture and gain automatically, and uses only the following shutter speeds: 1/50 s (50 Hz) and 1/60 s (60 Hz). - Flicker-free 50 Hz $\bigcirc$ : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/50 s. - Flicker-free 60 Hz : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/60 s. - Flicker-reduced $\mathbf{V}$ : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s (50 Hz) and 1/120 s (60 Hz) for brighter scenes. - Flicker-reduced 50 Hz $\cup$ : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s for brighter scenes. - Flicker-reduced 60 Hz $\bigcirc$ : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/120 s for brighter scenes. - Manual U : The aperture, gain and shutter are fixed.

-Exposure zone $\mathbf{V}$ : Use exposure zones to optimize the exposure in a selected part of the scene, for example, the area in front of an entrance door.

-The exposure zones are related to the original image (unrotated), and the names of the zones apply to the original image.
-This means, for example, that if the video stream is rotated 90°, then the Upper zone becomes the Right zone in the stream, and Left becomes Lower.
+Exposure mode: Automatic: The camera adjusts the aperture, gain, and shutter automatically.
+Automatic aperture : The camera adjusts the aperture and gain automatically.
+The shutter is fixed.
+Automatic shutter : The camera adjusts the shutter and gain automatically.
+The aperture is fixed.
+Hold current: Locks the current exposure settings. • Flicker-free : The camera adjusts the aperture and gain automatically, and uses only the following shutter speeds: 1/50 s (50 Hz) and 1/60 s (60 Hz). • Flicker-free 50 Hz : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/50 s • Flicker-free 60 Hz : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/60 s • Flicker-reduced : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s (50 Hz) and 1/120 s (60 Hz) for brighter scenes. • Flicker-reduced 50 Hz : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s for brighter scenes. • Flicker-reduced 60 Hz : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/120 s for brighter scenes.
+Manual : The aperture, gain, and shutter are fixed.
+Exposure zone : Use exposure zones to optimize the exposure in a selected part of the scene, for example, the area in front of an entrance door.
+Note The exposure zones are related to the original image (unrotated), and the names of the zones apply to the original image.
+This means, for example, that if the video stream is rotated 90°, then the Upper zone becomes the Right zone in the stream, and Left becomes Lower .